ZoeLeBlanc/is310-computing-humanities-2022/_schedule/22-networking-and-peer-review.md

 ~~- Project Updates and Peer Feedback~~

-- Read through the [Introduction to Text Mining]({{site.baseurl}}/materials/exploratory-data-analysis/03-intro-text-mining) prior to class and come with any questions you have.
+- Read through the [Introduction to Unstructured Data]({{site.baseurl}}/materials/exploratory-data-analysis/03-intro-unstructured-data) prior to class and come with any questions you have.